Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

   - DepositAcctInfo/ClientDefinedData/DataIdent

 <!-- type: tab -->
+<p style="font-size: 24px; font-weight: bold;">What's New </p>

+<span style="font-size: 22px; ">General</span>
+- We have rolled out an exciting update for the Signature provider within our Fiserv Developer Portal.
+Now, Signature APIs are even more accessible by the new provider selector dropdown in the API Explorer.
+When users choose "Signature" from the drop down, the API Explorer dynamically filters and displays only Signature-related APIs.

 <p style="font-size: 24px; font-weight: bold;">Fixed </p>

+<span style="font-size: 22px; ">General</span>
+- We resolved the status code synchronization issue for all APIs

 <span style="font-size: 22px; ">Get Party</span> *API Explorer > Accountholder > Party Service*